hdShang/arxiv-daily/docs/cs-RO/2025-09-11/papers/250909613v2-mofu-development-of-a-morphing-fluffy-unit-with-expansion-and-contra.md

 ---
 layout: default
-title: MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements
+title: "MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements"
 ---

 # MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements